huggingface/datasets/datasets/squad_adversarial/README.md

 ```
 ### Data Splits

-- AddSent: Generates up to five candidate adversarial sentences that don't answer the question, but have a lot of words in common with the question.
-Picks the one that most confuses the model.
+- AddSent: Has up to five candidate adversarial sentences that don't answer the question, but have a lot of words in common with the question.
+This adversary is does not query the model in any way.
-- AddOneSent: Similar to AddSent, but just picks one of the candidate sentences at random.
+- AddOneSent: Similar to AddSent, but just one candidate sentences was picked at random.
 This adversary is does not query the model in any way.

 Number of Q&A pairs
 - AddSent : 3560